 Remember when your teeth were white?
-Al Bundy was on TV sticking his hand down his pants, a high-tech video game consisted of 16-bit graphics, and Arnold Schwarzenegger was an action hero instead of an adulterer.
+Al Bundy was on TV sticking his hand down his pants, a high-tech video game consisted of 8-bit graphics, and Arnold Schwarzenegger was an action hero instead of starring in garbage like Maggie.

 Ah, those were the days.